Reichstag fire: Dispute about Van der Lubbe's role

 Attitudes as to whether Van der Lubbe acted alone or was used as a pawn or scapegoat in a Nazi conspiracy have swung back and forth over the years.

 The British reporter Sefton Delmer, criticised for being a Nazi sympathiser at the time, witnessed that night's events.
 He reported Hitler arriving at the Reichstag, appearing uncertain how it began, and concerned that a communist coup was about to be launched.
 Delmer viewed Van der Lubbe as being solely responsible, but that the Nazis sought to make it appear to be a "communist gang" that set the fire.
 On the other hand, the communists sought to make it appear that Van der Lubbe was working for the Nazis, so each side constructed a conspiracy theory in which the other was the villain.
 According to Hitler's Table Talk, Hitler said in private of the chairman of the Communist Party, Ernst Torgler: "I'm convinced he was responsible for the burning of the Reichstag, but I can't prove it".

 In the days following the incident, major newspapers in the US and London were skeptical of the good fortune of the Nazis in finding a communist scapegoat.
 John Gunther, who covered Van der Lubbe's trial, described him as "an obvious victim of manic-depressive psychosis" and said that the Nazis would not have chosen "an agent so inept and witless".
-Citing a letter that was allegedly written by Karl Ernst before his death during the Night of Long Knives, Gunther believed that Nazis, who heard Van der Lubbe boast of planning to attack the Reichstag, started a second simultaneous fire they blamed on him.
+Citing a letter that was allegedly written by Karl Ernst before his death during the Night of the Long Knives, Gunther believed that Nazis, who heard Van der Lubbe boast of planning to attack the Reichstag, started a second simultaneous fire they blamed on him.
 William Shirer drew a similar conclusion, seeing Van der Lubbe as a patsy:Van der Lubbe, it seems clear, was a dupe of the Nazis.
 He was encouraged to try to set the Reichstag on fire.
 But the main job was to be done – without his knowledge, of course – by the storm troopers...
 He had only his shirt for tinder.
 The main fires, according to the testimony of experts at the trial, had been set with considerable quantities of chemicals and gasoline.
-It was obvious that one man could not have carried them into the building, nor would it have been possible for him to start so many fires in so many scattered places in so short a time.In 1960, Fritz Tobias, a West German SPD public servant and part-time historian, published a series of articles in Der Spiegel, later turned into a book, in which he argued that Vаn der Lubbe had acted alone.
+It was obvious that one man could not have carried them into the building, nor would it have been possible for him to start so many fires in so many scattered places in so short a time.In 1960, Fritz Tobias, a West German SPD public servant and part-time historian, published a series of articles in ', later turned into a book, in which he argued that Vаn der Lubbe had acted alone.
 Tobias showed that Van der Lubbe was a pyromaniac, with a long history of burning down buildings or attempting to burn them down.
 Tobias established that Van der Lubbe had committed a number of arson attacks on buildings in the days prior to 27 February.